Lincolnshire grammar schools 11 plus guide

 The Lincolnshire entrance test consists of two papers provided by GL Assessment.
 Most grammar schools in the UK use 11 plus papers provided by GL Assessment.

 Both papers are multiple-choice.
-Your child will have separate pre-printed answer sheets, which they will use to mark the answer(s) they think are correct.
+Your child will have a separate pre-printed answer sheet to mark the answer(s) they think are correct.

 The two papers assess verbal reasoning and non-verbal and spatial reasoning.
 These subjects are not taught on the national curriculum, so your child might be unfamiliar with these types of questions.
 Grammar schools often use 11 plus verbal and non-verbal reasoning papers because they analyse children’s academic potential, rather than what they have already learned.